sqweelygig/supercool-servers/README.md

 #### Done

-* The system must be able to model the thermal changes of a room.
+* A customer must receive the predicted thermal changes of a room.
 * A technician must be able to gather thermal observations of a server room.
 * A technician must be able to input a baseline thermostat schedule.
 * A technician must be able to input an electricity tariff schedule.